PayString/paystring-documentation/docs/payid-reference-overview.md

 ## PayID reference specifications

-The reference implementation server for PayID serves PayID API.
 This implementation uses TypeScript, a Node.js HTTP server, and a Postgres database.

 By default, the server hosts the PayID Protocol implementation, or Public API, on port 8080.
 It also hosts a second RESTful API on port 8081 for CRUD operations of PayIDs and associated addresses.